Location & Position

 Basic Features

-• Position: Occupies right hypochondrium
+• Occupies right hypochondrium

-• Anteriorly: Separated from left lobe by falciform ligament
+• Separated from left lobe by falciform ligament (anteriorly)

 Important Features

-• Contains gallbladder fossa on its visceral surface
+• Contains gallbladder fossa on visceral surface

-• Shows renal, suprarenal, duodenal, and colic impressions
+• Shows renal, suprarenal, duodenal, colic impressions

 • Bare area located on posterior part